Prrromanssss/YaNotes-GUI/README.md

 ## Database

-This project uses the [sqlite3](https://www.sqlite.org/docs.html) database
+This project uses the [sqlite3](https://www.sqlite.org/docs.html) database.

-Test database for work is presented in the YaNotes.sqlite3 file
+Test database for work is presented in the YaNotes.sqlite3 file.

 ### ER-diagram